 During the second quarter of fiscal 2007, we recorded an additional special charge of \$3.4 million related to this reorganization action.
-Approximately \$0.2 million of this charge was for lease obligation costs for a facility we ceased using during the second quarter of fiscal 2007.
-The remaining \$3.2 million relates to the severance and fringe benefit costs that were recorded in the second quarter pursuant to SFAS 88 under our ongoing benefit plan or minimum statutory requirements at foreign locations for 20 engineering and selling, marketing, general and administrative employees.
+Approximately \$3.2 million relates to the severance and fringe benefit costs that were recorded in the second quarter pursuant to SFAS 88 under our ongoing benefit plan or minimum statutory requirements at foreign locations for 20 engineering and selling, marketing, general and administrative employees.
+The remaining \$0.2 million of this charge was for lease obligation costs for a facility we ceased using during the second quarter of fiscal 2007.

-As of May 5, 2007, 21 of the 286 employees included in this reorganization action were still employed by us.
+As of August 4, 2007, eight of the 286 employees included in this reorganization action were still employed by us.
 These employees must continue to be employed until they are involuntarily terminated in order to receive the severance benefit.

 We do not expect to incur any further material charges related to this reorganization action.
-These organizational changes are expected to result in savings of approximately \$30 million per year once fully completed.
+These organizational changes are expected to result in savings of approximately \$30 million per year once fully completed in the fourth quarter of fiscal 2007.
 These savings are expected to be realized as follows: approximately \$17 million in R&D expenses, approximately \$10 million in SMG&A expenses and approximately \$3 million in cost of sales.
 A portion of these savings associated with these charges are reflected in our current results.